-Updates, information and questions relating to studying
+Updates, information and questions relating to studying and teaching

 Students who are intending to travel to Germany for their first semester in summer semester 2020 or students who returned to their home country in the lecture-free period and are now ‘stuck’ there due to travel restrictions are facing a particularly difficult situation.
 We will do our best to help you as much as we possibly can.

 If you are anxious about missing part of the semester here, please rest assured that you are of course entitled to use any of our digital teaching resources, provided you have access to the internet where you are.

 If you have any individual problems, please either contact your lecturer directly or the Student Advice and Career Centre email@example.com.
 Our colleagues will be happy to help you.

 All that is included on your final academic record and your degree certificate is the date you sat your final examination (achieved the degree of XYZ on xx.yy.zzzz).
 There is no mention of how many semesters you actually studied or whether or not you exceeded the standard duration of study.

 Graduation documents will still be prepared by the Examinations Office provided all achievements required for the relevant degree programme have been completed.
 These are then forwarded to the respective Examinations Committee for signing and sent by post, provided we have been given an address.
 Due to the current situation, delays can occur as several institutions are involved in issuing the graduation documents.
 Please contact the relevant member of staff at the Examinations Office if you urgently require confirmation that you have passed the degree programme.